spacetelescope/wfc3-manual-scripts/cal_ir_monitor_calspec/README.md

   - set in a notebook via an `InteractiveArgs` class object from `ir_toolbox.py`
 - `dirs` is a dictionary of four full directory paths ('data', 'bad', 'output', 'plots'), and is set by the `initialize_directories()` function in `ir_toolbox.py`.

-Currently, the pipeline is not equipped to drizzle observations or perform photometry on drizzled files, which is why the functions `drizzle_wrapper()` and `redrizzle_wrapper()` are empty, and why the process_name for `run_process()` is manually set to 'photometry' only.
+Currently, the pipeline is not equipped to drizzle observations or perform photometry on drizzled files.

 ### `ir_plotting.py`
 Functions to create plots for the IR standard star staring mode photometry monitor.